specklesystems/speckle-docs/user/arcgis.md

 ![Receiving data](./img-arcgis/receive.gif)

-### Custom project center
+### Custom Project Centre

-Modifying project center is useful when you need to:
+Modifying project centre is useful when you need to:

 - Send data (so you can receive correctly in a non-GIS application)
 - Receive data (if data was sent from non-GIS application).

-You have several options to choose in order to set the custom project center.
+You have several options to choose in order to set the custom project centre.

-#### Adding offsets
+#### Adding Offsets

 You can choose to use the existing Spatial Reference (SR of our Active Map) and modify it's Speckle properties by adding X- and Y- offsets.
 This option will only be affecting Speckle properties on Send/Receive and will not change anything for you while you are working on a ArcGIS project.
 Use this option when your project requires a use of a specific SR.